Why study English at Georgian College?

 For students TOEFL iBT 31+ or IELTS 5+

 In this program, you will develop English proficiency in the areas of reading, writing, speaking, grammar, vocabulary and listening.
 You will also learn essential skills for success and communication skills in various contexts.
 You will learn through interactive activities, assignments, group work, multimedia materials and in-class instruction.

 To graduate from this program, the passing weighted average for promotion through each level and to graduate is 60%.
 Additionally, you must attain a minimum of 50% or a letter grade of P (pass) or S (satisfactory) in each course in each semester.
 Upon completion of levels 7 and 8, you may enter directly into a diploma program.
 For students completing level 8 only, the passing mark is 70% (diploma program).
 Some programs, such as degrees, require a higher average.

 Students in level 5 or higher receive academic credits for their program, plus a General Arts and Science Ontario College Certificate in EAP on completion of levels 7 and 8.

-Levels 1-8 (Table provides an estimate based on the number of weeks of study)
+Levels 1-8 (Table provides an estimate of International student fees based on the number of weeks of study)

 |Weeks of EAP study||Registration fee||Tuition|